NilsBarInf/OntoQuest/README.md

 ## Creation Guidelines
 When creating a new route/page, you need to create the corresponding HTML and CSS files.
 The HTML file should be placed in the `templates` directory, and the CSS file should be placed in the `static/css` directory.
 This ensures that Flask can locate and serve these files correctly.

+# Ontologies Management

+## Ontologies File Structure
+When adding an ontology to the game, store the RDF file in the ontologies directory, which is a subdirectory of the static file.
+Currently, only RDF file types are supported.

+## Ontology Format Guidelines
+To ensure compatibility, follow these guidelines when creating or editing ontologies:

+- Each term should be represented as a class.
+- Define each term's definition as an annotation, specifically a comment, associated with the corresponding class.
+- The additional information provided by the users are stored with data properties that are the following one:
+	- hasAbbreviation
+	- hasAlternativeName
+	- hasExample
+	- hasGermanName

+By following these guidelines, you can ensure that your ontologies are properly formatted and can be successfully integrated into the game.

 # Additional Information